Last Updated on August 14, 2020 by Amit Abhishek

 In recent times an oil tanker is refereed to those tankers which carry liquid petroleum; whether crude or in refined form.
-Since tankers are designed to transport cargo in bulk; oil tankers ensure continues flow of oil to industries and your home.
+Since tankers are designed to transport cargo in bulk; oil tankers ensure a continuous flow of oil to industries and your home.

-Based on the type or grade of petroleum product it carries; oil tankers are divided into two main type i.e crude oil tanker and product tanker.
-While crude oil tanker deal with large sum of unrefined petroleum; product tankers carry refined petroleum ready for consumption.
+Based on the type or grade of petroleum products it carries; oil tankers are divided into two main types i.e crude oil tanker and the product tanker.
+While crude oil tanker deal with a large sum of unrefined petroleum; product tankers carry refined petroleum ready for consumption.

-Also with ever growing demand for black gold bigger and bigger tankers came into picture.
-They are from the smaller coastal tankers to the mammoth ship’s ( Supper Tankers ) carrying 700,000 tones of liquid cargo; something we will discuss in details later in this article.
+Also with the ever-growing demand for black gold bigger and bigger tankers came into the picture.
+They are from the smaller coastal tankers to the mammoth ship’s ( Supper Tankers ) carrying 700,000 tones of liquid cargo; something we will discuss in detail later in this article.

 Design Characteristic’s Of Oil Tankers

-The specific design characteristic’s of an oil tanker vary based on its size and type.
-But in general all tankers are somehow divided into three main zones; the cargo area, the fore and aft end.
-The fore end is responsible to cut through the water and ensure ship’s stability through fore peak ballast tanks.
+The specific design characteristics of oil tankers vary based on their size and type.
+But in general, all tankers are somehow divided into three main zones; the cargo area, the fore, and an aft end.

-The trunk basically consist of longitudinal frames, transverse bulkhead, brackets, side frame/shell, sheerstrake, stringers, longitudinal bulkhead and deck plating.
+The trunk basically consists of longitudinal frames, transverse bulkheads, brackets, side frame/shell, sheer strake, stringers, longitudinal bulkhead, and deck plating.

 Evolution in Construction of Oil Tankers

-Furthermore in accordance with more and more stricter rules based on past accidents double hull design were introduced on oil tankers.
-Under law all single hull tankers are to be phased out before 2026.
+Furthermore in accordance with stricter and stricter rules based on past accidents double-hull design were introduced on oil tankers.
+Under the law, all single-hull tankers are to be phased out before 2026.

 Difference Between Double Hull And Single Hull Design

-Now since hull is the major component of ship structure they were revised to double hull structure.
-But how are they different from single hull construction and helps protect environment; lets learn in below one on one analysis.
+Now since the hull is the major component of ship structure they were revised to double hull structure.
+But how are they different from single-hull construction and helps protect the environment; let’s learn in below one on one analysis.